 Dvořák rewrote a lot of his musical pieces, some of them several times before he was satisfied with the end result.
 Conversely, other works were preceded by intensive deliberation before he even began composing.
 The fact that he destroyed some of his compositions whose quality he was not happy with testifies to his high level of self-criticism.
 On the other hand, there is evidence indicating that a number of his works were composed within a remarkably short space of time.

 The manner in which Dvořák worked does little to suggest the conduct of a romantic artist writing his music while in a state of ecstasy, having suffered the blows of fate.
 The composer would get up in the ‘unromantic’ early hours and, after his usual morning stroll, he would settle down to start his work.
-He composed for about three hours in the morning and three hours in the afternoon, sticking to this routine with almost iron regularity.
+He composed for several hours in the morning and afternoon, sticking to this routine with almost iron regularity.
 Sometimes, he also composed during his travels.

 Dvořák noted down his ideas immediately on loose sheets of paper or in his music score sketchbook; when he had no paper handy, he would even use the cuffs of his shirt sleeves.
 His composition work was almost constantly on his mind, making him distrait; on occasion, he would walk off in the middle of a conversation without so much as saying goodbye.